Cruises to Darwin

 Meet the local wildlife

-Join our tour to the Territory Wildlife Park for an unparalleled insight into the diversity of tropical Australia.
-For an opportunity to get up close to the area’s crocs, take the Jumping Crocodiles Cruise tour.
-There’s nothing more amazing than seeing these magnificent creatures in their natural habitat.
+Join a P&O Shore Tour to the Territory Wildlife Park for an unparalleled insight into the diversity of tropical Australia.
+For an unforgettable opportunity to get up close to the area’s crocs, take the Jumping Crocodiles Cruise tour and witness these magnificent creatures in their natural habitat.

 Learn about Darwin’s military past

-For those with a burning passion for war history, The Military Museum at East Point Reserve contains bunkers and other artillery items from years past.
-Alternatively, you might like to join the “Darwin War History” tour.
+War history buffs will delight in The Military Museum at East Point Reserve, which contains bunkers and other artillery items from years past.

 Litchfield National Park

-Why not spend the day discovering one of the incredible National Parks right on Darwin’s doorstep?
-Spectacular Litchfield National Park boasts breathtaking scenery including cascading waterfalls and monsoonal rainforests.
+Spend the day discovering Litchfield National Park, one of the incredible National Parks right on Darwin’s doorstep.
+There, you’ll witness breathtaking scenery ranging from cascading waterfalls to monsoonal rainforests.

-Your ship will dock at Fort Hill Wharf, an approximate 15 minute walk from town.
+Your ship will dock at Fort Hill Wharf, an approximate 15 minute walk to town that runs along a scenic sea wall.

 Getting Around

-For a small fee, shuttle buses will be available to take you into town.
-Visit the shore tours desk onboard or check your Pacific Daily for prices and further details.
-Taxis are available pier-side and throughout the city.
+Shuttle buses can take you into town for a small fee.
+Visit the Shore Tours desk onboard or check your Good Times for prices and further details.
+Taxis are available pierside and throughout the city.

-Darwin’s multicultural diversity is reflected in its dining options.
-Popular restaurants are scattered throughout the centre of town.
-Try the Stokes Hill Wharf or Mitchell street precincts.
-Quarantine authorities do not generally allow food such as fruit and vegetables, dairy and meat products and sandwiches to be taken off the ship however commercially packaged confectionery, chips and bottled drinking water are allowed subject to inspection.
+Please note that quarantine authorities do not generally allow food such as fruit and vegetables, dairy and meat products, and sandwiches to be taken off the ship.
+However, commercially packaged confectionery, chips, and bottled drinking water are allowed subject to inspection.

 A number of small food and souvenir outlets are situated around the wharf precinct.
-If you’re heading into town, the main shopping area is in the Smith Street Mall.
-There is a wide variety of souvenir and duty-free shops.
-Pearls, Aboriginal paintings and wood carvings, t-shirts, and crocodile themed souvenirs are just some of the items you’ll find here.
+The city’s main shopping area is in the Smith Street Mall, which offers a wide variety of souvenirs including Aboriginal paintings and wood carvings, t-shirts, and crocodile-themed memorabilia.

-Major credit cards and charge cards are widely accepted.
-Automatic teller machines can provide currency to foreign card holders.
+Major credit cards and charge cards are widely accepted, and ATMs can provide currency to foreign card holders.

 Communication

-A public telephone is located at the pier.
-Mobile coverage is generally available.
+A public telephone is located at the pier, and mobile coverage is generally available.
+Free Wi-Fi is available at the Darwin Waterfront and in the Smith Street Mall.

-To make your day ashore as enjoyable as possible, please wear comfortable flat soled shoes, lightweight clothing and a hat.
-You are also advised to bring sunscreen and bottled water.
+To make your day ashore as enjoyable as possible, please wear comfortable flat soled shoes, lightweight clothing, and a hat.
+You are also advised to bring biodegradable sunscreen and bottled water.